sam0x17/conduit/README.md

 with the 404 handling feature on CloudFront set to always load `index.html` with a status of `200`.
 You will also need to install and configure [s3cmd](https://github.com/s3tools/s3cmd), as this is used by conduit's deployment routine.

-Once you are ready, simply run `conduit deploy` and conduit will deploy your app.
+Once you are ready, simply run `conduit deploy` and conduit will collect any required information and then deploy your app.
+This includes automatically running an invalidation on CloudFront so that CloudFront will reflect the newly upload S3 files immediately.

 ## Usage